Thesis title: Development of law of the sea by UNCLOS dispute settlement procedures: towards a coherent jurisprudence?

 Speaker, 13-14 Mar 2017

-Science and Research Building, Xueyuanlu Campus, China University of Political Science and Law (CUPL), Beijing, China.
+Science and Research Building, Xueyuanlu Campus, China University of Political Science and Law, Beijing, China.

-- Gave a presentation entitled “Identifying and Characterizing Mixed Disputes: Jurisdiction, Admissibility and Applicable Law in UNCLOS Litigation”, in the Session namely “ICJ, ITLOS and International Arbitration.”
+- Presented a speech entitled “Identifying and Characterizing Mixed Disputes: Jurisdiction, Admissibility and Applicable Law in UNCLOS Litigation”, in the Session namely “ICJ, ITLOS and International Arbitration.”